wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 * [AFC plugin for WooCommerce](http://dev.pathtoenlightenment.net/downloads/wc-aelia-foundation-classes.zip) 1.0.5.140611+.

 ## Current limitations
-* Plugin does not support pre-authorisation or subscriptions.
+* Plugin does not yet support pre-authorisation or subscriptions.

 ## Notes
+* This plugin is provided as a **free** alternative to the many commercial plugins that add the Skrill payment gateway to WooCommerce, and it's not automatically covered by free support.
+See FAQ for more details.

+== Frequently Asked Questions ==

+= What is the support policy for this plugin? =

+As indicated in the Description section, we offer this plugin **free of charge**, but we cannot afford to also provide free, direct support for it as we do for our paid products.
+Should you encounter any difficulties with this plugin, and need support, you have several options:

+1. **Report the issue in the [Support section, above](http://wordpress.org/support/plugin/woocommerce-skrill-moneybookers-gateway)**, and we will look into it as soon as possible.
+This option is **free of charge**, and it's offered on a best effort basis.
+Please note that we won't be able to offer hands-on troubleshooting on issues related to a specific site, such as incompatibilities with a specific environment or 3rd party plugins.
+2. **[Contact us](http://dev.pathtoenlightenment.net/contact) to request standard paid support**.
+As part of paid support, you will receive direct assistance from our team, who will troubleshoot your site and help you to make it work smoothly.
+We can also help you with installation, customisation and development of new features.
+3. **Use one of the available commercial plugins**, such as [the one from PatSaTech](http://bit.ly/1vo1rXV_wp), which comes at a fair price and with free support included.

+= I have a question unrelated to support, where can I ask it? =

-* The plugin is provided free of charge, and it's not covered by free support.
-Should you have any questions about this product, please use the [product support section on this site](http://wordpress.org/support/plugin/woocommerce-skrill-moneybookers-gateway).
-We will deal with each enquiry as soon as possible (usually within a few days).
+Should you have any question about this product, please use the [product support section on this site](http://wordpress.org/support/plugin/woocommerce-skrill-moneybookers-gateway).
+We will deal with each enquiry as soon as possible.

 == Installation ==